ML Engineer

 Scenario: A restaurant chain monitors customer feedback across review platforms to improve their service.

-By implementing these practical applications, businesses can achieve immediate results, improving efficiency, customer experience, and decision-making while keeping costs low.
+In summary, by implementing these practical applications, businesses can see quick improvements in efficiency, enhance customer experiences, and make informed decisions, all while keeping costs manageable.

 Best Practices for Using OpenAI API